 You Hate the Taste of Fish Oil and Burping it Up.

-Vectomega is a natural, whole food omega-3 fatty acid containing EPA and DHA bound to a phospholipid complex that is in the same ratio and structure as found in fresh salmon.
+This processing offers a natural, whole food omega-3 fatty acid containing EPA and DHA bound to a phospholipid complex that is in the same ratio and structure as found in fresh salmon.
 Admittedly, the EPA and DHA are in relatively small quantities because they are in the same level as found in fresh salmon.
 After the phospholipid complex is extracted from salmon, it is freeze-dried and placed in a tablet.
 The results, 1 tablet is equivalent to 6 ounces of salmon or nine, 500 mg softgel capsules, and with the absorption up to 50 times greater than fish oils.
 You will experience no fishy aftertaste, burping or regurgitation.
-You can also be reassured that Vectomega is a very clean source of omega-3 fatty acids with no harmful levels of contaminants, heavy metals and PCB’s.
+You can also be reassured that this processing offers a very clean source of omega-3 fatty acids with no harmful levels of contaminants, heavy metals and PCB’s.
 You can enjoy all the benefits of omega-3 fatty acids with the EPA and DHA and none of the downsides.